Many of us are in pursuit of becoming a better version of ourselves and yet more resolve to get a new job.

 If you want to improve for an interview here are some tips:

 - Prepare!
 It’s easy to prepare standard interview questions in advance and rehearse going through your CV or key examples of your work prior to the interview.
 You can also plan for questions about the role or company you’re interviewing for.
 Your mind will then find it much easier when you are asked this question and the use of fillers will lessen.

-- Use less hedge words like ‘probably’, ‘quite’ and ‘just’ as they tend to make you sound uncertain.
+- Use fewer hedge words like ‘probably’, ‘quite’ and ‘just’ as they tend to make you sound uncertain.
 Similarly cut down on personal habits such as “sort of,” “like,” “know what I mean?”
 “Okay,” “right,” “so,” “well,” “stuff like that,” “kind of,” and “I mean.”
 If it’s extraneous to the meaning of the sentence, leave it out.

 - Keep your sentences simple and short.
 The longer the sentence, the more likely you are to use an ’um’.
 Use declarative sentences that cut the extra information out.

 - You may have heard that the best way to get rid of your um’s and err’s is to replace them with a silent pause.
 Don’t do this!
 It can actually be just as bad to pause as to “um”.